hashicorp/terraform/website/source/docs/providers/aws/d/ecs_container_definition.html.markdown

 # aws\_ecs\_container\_definition

-The Availability Zones data source allows access to the list of AWS Availability Zones which can be accessed by an AWS account within the region configured in the provider.
+The ECS container definition data source allows access to details of a specific container within an AWS ECS service.

 ## Example Usage